Slack huddles’ new jukebox hits just the right notes

 - Sound bath: Gentle, meditative sound that’s restorative and calming

-- Nature meditation: A relaxing and immersive score that’s reminiscent of nature and helps you to decompress
+- Nature meditation: A relaxing and immersive score that’s reminiscent of nature and helps you decompress

-‘Music can be a great source of motivation, creativity and stress relief.
-Incorporating music into Slack’s software is a great way to enhance and even humanise the experience, ultimately making work more enjoyable.’
+“Music can be a great source of motivation, creativity and stress relief.
+Incorporating music into Slack’s software is a great way to enhance and even humanize the experience, ultimately making work more enjoyable.”

 Look out for more huddles updates soon

 This playful update is just the beginning.
 We’ve also recently added links to make it easier to hop into a huddle from anywhere, and improved screen sharing and drawing.
-There’s even a new invitation notification that allows you to tap to join, decline or respond ‘be there soon’.
+There’s even a new invite notification that allows you to tap to join, decline, or respond “be there soon.”
 Thanks to your feedback, we look forward to continuing to build on the experience with features that make working from anywhere even more fun and intuitive.